Go Back Email Link

 • Preheat the oven.
 Preheat your oven to 400°F.

 • Prepare the pork tenderloins.
 Pat the pork tenderloins dry using paper towels to remove excess moisture and get a nice searing crust.
 Combine the salt, black pepper, paprika, dried rosemary, and granulated garlic in a small bowl.
-Rub this spice mixture evenly over the tenderloins, ensuring they are thoroughly coated.
+Rub this spice mixture evenly over the tenderloins, making sure they are thoroughly coated.

 • Make the sauce.
 While the pork is roasting, mix the minced garlic, honey, balsamic vinegar, and Dijon mustard in a small bowl to create the sauce.